akash-network/docs/providers/build-a-cloud-provider/akash-cloud-provider-build-with-helm-charts/step-1-prerequisites-of-an-akash-provider.md

 > _**NOTE**_ - the DNS resolution issue & the Netplan fix addressed in this step are described [here](https://github.com/akash-network/support/issues/80)

-Apply the following to all Kubernetes master and worker nodes.
+Apply the following to all Kubernetes control plane and worker nodes.

 > _**IMPORTANT**_ - Make sure you do not have any other config files under the `/etc/netplan` directory, otherwise it could cause unexpected networking issues / issues with booting up your node.